DeFiCh/defichain.com/content/zh-hans/privacy-policy.zh-hans.md

 ## Access to, Updating, and Non-Use of Your Personal Information

-Subject to the exceptions referred to in section 21(2) of PDPA, you have the right to request a copy of the information that we hold about you.
-If you would like a copy of some or all of your personal information, please send an email to [partners@defichain.com](mailto:partners@defichain.com).
-We may make a small charge for this service.

 We want to ensure that your Personal Information is accurate and up to date.
-If any of the information that you have provided to DEFICHAIN FOUNDATION LIMITED changes, for example if you change your email address, name or contact number, please let us know the correct details by sending an email to [partners@defichain.com](mailto:partners@defichain.com).
+If any of the information that you have provided to DEFICHAIN FOUNDATION LTD. changes, for example if you change your email address, name or contact number, please let us know the correct details by sending an email to [partners@defichain.com](mailto:partners@defichain.com).
 You may ask us, or we may ask you to correct information you or we think is inaccurate, and you may also ask us to remove information which is inaccurate.

 You have the right to ask us not to collect, use, process, or disclose your Personal Information in any of the manner described herein.
 We will usually inform you (before collecting your Personal Information) if we intend to use your Personal Information for such purposes or if we intend to disclose your Personal Information to any third party for such purposes.
 You can give us notice of your intention to halt the collection, use, processing, or disclosure of your Personal Information at any time by contacting us at [partners@defichain.com](mailto:partners@defichain.com).

 ## Changes To This Statement

 Cake Pte Ltd will occasionally update this Privacy Policy to reflect customer feedback.
-DEFICHAIN FOUNDATION LIMITED encourages you to periodically review this Privacy Policy to be informed of how DEFICHAIN FOUNDATION LIMITED is protecting your information.
+DEFICHAIN FOUNDATION LTD. encourages you to periodically review this Privacy Policy to be informed of how DEFICHAIN FOUNDATION LTD. is protecting your information.

 ## Contact Information

-DEFICHAIN FOUNDATION LIMITED welcomes your comments regarding this Privacy Policy.
+DEFICHAIN FOUNDATION LTD. welcomes your comments regarding this Privacy Policy.
 If you believe that defichain.com has not adhered to this Privacy Policy, please contact us at support at [partners@defichain.com](mailto:partners@defichain.com).